Skip to content

 Using this distance matrix, determine the most appropriate gene tree that accurately reflects the relationships and distances between these taxa.

-Identify Different Phylogenetic Tree (Easy)
+Different Phylogenetic Trees (Easy)

 Find the DIFFERENT tree